-- 1. Target Market: Individuals and families in Argentina who are among the ABC1 socioeconomic categories. - 2.
-Product: The 3000 hectares (322, 920 square feet) which AT purchased is being planted in olive trees and in grape-vines.
-The land planted in olives has been divided up into 216 parcels of 10,000 square meters (107, 640 square feet) each; as for the land planted in grapes, it has been divided up into 208 parcels of 2,500 square meters (26, 910 square feet) each.

-- 3. Price: Land planted in olives has been offered to investors at a price of \$27,000 per parcel.
-The land planted with grape-vines has been offered to interested investors at a price of \$15,000 per parcel. - 4.
+- 1. Target Market: Individuals and families in Argentina in the ABC1 socio-economic categories. - 2.
+Product: The 3000 hectares which AT purchased is being planted in olive trees and in grape vines.
+The land planted in olives has been divided up into 216 parcels of 10,000 square meters each; as for the land planted in grapes, it has been divided up into 208 parcels of 2,500 square meters each. - 3.
+Price: Land planted in olives has been offered to investors at a price of \$27,000 per parcel.
+The land planted in grapes has been offered to investors at a price of \$15,000 per parcel. - 4.
 Promotion: Over the years, AT has purchased very little radio and/or print advertising.
 Much of their advertising has been by word of mouth and/or through friends and family relationships plus satisfied investors sharing their experience and reactions with their friends, neighbors, etc. Regarding the message: The benefits AT has offered to investors in the few promotions it has run included pro-rata portions of the total revenue generated by sales of the olive oil or wine produced by AT, increases in the value of the real estate parcel(s) buyers have purchased, and the enjoyment of owning parcel(s) of land in the mountains of Argentina. - 5.
-Place (Distribution): AT has used a small direct sales force to successfully sell its products (Smith et al., 2019).
+Place (Distribution): AT has used a small direct sales force to sell its products (Smith et al., 2019).